A CRM implementation is not an isolated endeavor. It has several contextual layers.

 To correctly choose a CRM system, you must thoroughly evaluate and document your business requirements and select which system best meets those requirements.

-You may select a platform like Salesforce if you have complex needs and requirements.
+If you have complex requirements, you may select a platform such as Salesforce.
 If your needs are relatively simple, a system like Zoho, Insightly, or Nimble may be just the ticket.

-Creating a roadmap for how your newly selected CRM system will be deployed is essential.
-This plan should codify your short-, medium-, and long-term goals for deployment and user adoption.
+Creating a roadmap for deploying your newly selected CRM system is essential.
+This plan should codify your short-term, medium-term, and long-term goals for deployment and user adoption.

 If your CRM implementation strategy doesn’t include some kind of roadmap or blueprint, you risk a sort of “free-for-all” that often leads to frustration and, ultimately, failure.

 That said, your deployment roadmap may not need to be as complex as you first think.
-Rolling CRM out to a few users to iron out the bugs and develop new procedures can make a massive difference in subsequent user adoption.
+Rolling out CRM to a few users to iron out bugs and develop new procedures can make a massive difference in subsequent user adoption.

-We can’t count the times we’ve had calls from prospective clients complaining about spending considerable money on a new CRM system, only to watch their employees comprehensively ignore or work around it.
+We can’t count the number of times we’ve had calls from prospective clients complaining about spending considerable money on a new CRM system, only to see their employees ignore it or work around it.

 The first question we ask is, “Did you put your employees through a training program for your CRM system?”
 The answer is almost always “no.”

 Users need to understand why the tool is being implemented and how to use it effectively to improve their workflow.
-A lack of training (and, thus, a lack of knowledge) is one of the most common reasons for resistance when deploying a new CRM system.
+A lack of training (and thus a lack of knowledge) is one of the most common reasons for resistance to deploying a new CRM system.

 Managers and leadership often become very familiar with the chosen system during the selection process and while developing a deployment roadmap.
 Your end-users, on the other hand, will have no experience with the tool until they’re trained on it.

-Every CRM implementation strategy should have a plan and time budgeted for user training.
-This will decrease pushback, increase adoption rates, and boost morale all at the same time.
+Every CRM implementation strategy should include a plan and budget for user training.
+This will decrease pushback, increase adoption rates, and boost morale all at once.

 Step Five: Deployment

 Inevitably, every CRM deployment has bumps in the road.
-The difference between successful and failed deployment is how your team handles those bumps.
+The difference between successful and failed deployments lies in how your team handles those bumps.

 Don’t be surprised (or get too frustrated) if things don’t work exactly how you planned for them on day one.
 When a problem crops up, that’s the time for leadership to show their support for the system and find a solution rather than abandon ship.

-It’s also important to know what kind of customer support options you have available to you.
+It’s also important to know what customer support options are available to you.
 Different CRM vendors offer different levels of support.
-In general, however, many CRM vendors offer support only through online ticket systems or a knowledge base to answer questions.
+In general, however, many CRM vendors offer support only through online ticket systems or knowledge bases.
 This is why many businesses work with a professional CRM implementation specialist.

 Getting Professional Assistance